kelvinlockwood/policies/refund/index.md

 ---
 title: Membership refund policy
-description: "We always want out Membership customers to feel happy."
+description: "We always want our Membership customers to feel happy."
 ---

 # A fair and simple refund policy